Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Lab Infrastructure/Set up Client VMs and Server.md

 ## Overview

-In this I am going to setup the following client machines and servers in my Homelab:
+In this, I am going to setup the following client machines and servers in my Homelab:
 - **Windows Server 2019**: Configured as a domain controller with **Active Directory**.
 - **Windows 10 Client**: Joined to the domain to simulate a corporate environment.
 - **Kali Linux**: Used for penetration testing and vulnerability scanning i.e to perform different attacks on windows machine and metasploitable machine.